The Small Business, Enterprise and Employment Act is here

 To complete the confirmation statement you need to:

-check the information we hold on your registered office, directors and location of registers – if there’s been any changes, you’ll need to complete a separate form before filing your confirmation statement
+check the information we hold on your registered office, directors, people with significant control (PSC) and location of registers – if there’s been any changes, you’ll need to complete a separate form before filing your confirmation statement

 check and if necessary update your shareholder information, statement of capital and your standard industry classification (SIC code)